jmesnil/jmesnil.net/weblog/2013-06-27-jms-20-shared-subscription.md

 Among the shared consumers CB1, CB2 and CB3, only CB2 received the message sent to the topic.

-* all our consumers are directly consuming from the topics
+* all our consumers are directly consuming from the topic
 * there are no additional resources to configure or administrate on the server

 The JMS 2.0 API adds new methods to [create *shared consumer*][javadoc]: